dzinesco/mastery/_SACRIFICES.md

 ⚰️  **2025-12-04T19:46:06.169Z** - Topic: `Identifying the specific epigenetic modifiers (e.g., HDACs, EZH2, BET proteins) that regulate the expression of xCT and its associated mesenchymal program in HPV-negative HNSCC` - Query: "Do the identified epigenetic modifiers co-occupy the promoter or enhancer regions of the SLC7A11 gene and key mesenchymal program genes in chromatin immunoprecipitation sequencing (ChIP-seq) data from HPV-negative HNSCC tumors or cell lines?" (source: web)
    Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "What are the specific transcriptional changes (upregulated and downregulated genes) observed in the mesenchymal state of HPV-negative HNSCC cells when xCT-mediated glutathione metabolism is experimentally inhibited or enhanced?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "What are the specific transcriptional changes (upregulated and downregulated genes) observed in the mesenchymal state of HPV-negative HNSCC cells when xCT-mediated glutathione metabolism is experimentally inhibited or enhanced?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "Which signaling pathways, as identified by gene set enrichment analysis (GSEA) or similar methods, are significantly altered following modulation of xCT activity or glutathione levels in mesenchymal HPV-negative HNSCC cells?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "Which signaling pathways, as identified by gene set enrichment analysis (GSEA) or similar methods, are significantly altered following modulation of xCT activity or glutathione levels in mesenchymal HPV-negative HNSCC cells?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "How does xCT-mediated glutathione metabolism directly or indirectly influence the activity of key transcription factors (e.g., NRF2, AP-1, NF-κB) known to be associated with the mesenchymal state in HPV-negative HNSCC?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "How does xCT-mediated glutathione metabolism directly or indirectly influence the activity of key transcription factors (e.g., NRF2, AP-1, NF-κB) known to be associated with the mesenchymal state in HPV-negative HNSCC?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "Among the identified transcriptional targets, which genes are validated as direct targets through experimental approaches (e.g., ChIP-seq, promoter-reporter assays) linking them to the redox-sensitive transcription factors affected by glutathione metabolism?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "Among the identified transcriptional targets, which genes are validated as direct targets through experimental approaches (e.g., ChIP-seq, promoter-reporter assays) linking them to the redox-sensitive transcription factors affected by glutathione metabolism?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "What is the functional consequence of modulating specific downstream transcriptional targets (identified in sub-question 1) on mesenchymal phenotypes, such as invasion, migration, and resistance to therapy, in HPV-negative HNSCC models?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-04T19:46:47.554Z** - Topic: `Identifying the downstream transcriptional targets and signaling pathways activated by xCT-mediated glutathione metabolism in the mesenchymal state of HPV-negative HNSCC` - Query: "What is the functional consequence of modulating specific downstream transcriptional targets (identified in sub-question 1) on mesenchymal phenotypes, such as invasion, migration, and resistance to therapy, in HPV-negative HNSCC models?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%